itsMeMushtaq/Upload-Data-and-Files-in-Google-Apps-Script/Readme.txt

 Sheet Name: Data

-Must Create a Folder in Google Drive Take it ID to Store Files/Images as coded in form.html
+Must Create a Folder in Google Drive Take it ID to Store Files/Images as coded in Code.gs